SignPath/website/docs/documentation/crypto-providers/macos.md

 pluginkit -m -v -p com.apple.ctk-tokens
 ~~~

-If the certificates cannot be loaded, it helps to stop the smartcard service on MacOS (it is restarted automatically) by running:
+The smartcard service on macOS sometimes has issues.
+If the certificates cannot be loaded, the service can be restarted by running the following command:

 ~~~bash
 killall ctkd